jason-richards/hls-nvr/README.md

 ## Overview

-This project captures video and audio streams from configured sources and outputs them into a structured directory hierarchy suitable for HLS playback.
+This project captures video and audio streams from configured sources (RTSP feeds from security cameras) and outputs them into a structured directory hierarchy suitable for HLS playback.
 Each source may have multiple audio formats and a video stream, stored in separate directories with corresponding fragment files (`.m4s`) and initialization segments (`init.mp4`).

 ---